How to reuse header, footer, and other common modules in AnQiCMS templates to display content?

 {% endblock %}

-macroTags provide a functionality similar to functions, which you can use to define a reusable code block with parameters.
-When you have multiple similar HTML components with different parameters,macrowill be very useful, for example, generating buttons of different colors or links, or product cards with a unified style.
+macroTags provide a function similar to that of a function, which you can use to define a reusable code block with parameters.
+When you have multiple similar but parameterized HTML components,macroIt will be very useful, for example, to generate buttons of different colors or links, unified style product cards, etc.

-You can define macro functions in a separate auxiliary file (such as)macro/components.html).
+You can define macro functions in a separate auxiliary file (such asmacro/components.html) in:

 macro/components.htmlExample: